CollectionBuilder/cb-docs/docs/objects/cdm-objects.md

 {:.alert .alert-red}
 **Note:** CONTENTdm's "compound object" type can be tricky to work with!
 There are solutions to working with and displaying "compound objects" in CB-CDM, however, they may not immediately work out of the box in all cases.
-*If you have choice, avoid compound objects!*
+*If you have a choice, avoid compound objects!*
 If not, take care with your metadata transformations and reach out to the CollectionBuilder team for help.